HariSekhon/DevOps-Bash-tools/vagrant/kubernetes/README.md

 vagrant up master1 worker1
 ```

-or use any one of the scripts:
+or use any one of the following script shortcuts to give you one of the above configurations:

 ```
 ./2nodes.sh